 Another work day, another dinner daydream.
 You know what we mean.
 You’re sitting at your desk and 2:00 p.m. rolls around.
 Suddenly, all you can think is, “Dinner...what the heck am I going to eat for dinner?!”
 Well, we’ve got you covered, and FYI, the answer to that question is pretty delicious.
 We’re serving up garlicky pork cutlets with roasted carrots and aromatic ginger-scallion rice.
 To finish things off, the pork is drizzled with a life-affirming, sweet and savory miso-lime sauce.
 Talk about a dream come true!

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 • Adjust rack to top position and preheat oven to 425 degrees.
 Wash and dry all produce. • Peel and mince ginger.
 Trim and thinly slice scallions, separating whites from greens.
 Trim, peel, and cut carrots on a diagonal into ½-inch-thick pieces.
 Zest and quarter lime.

 • Fluff rice with a fork; stir in 1 TBSP butter (2 TBSP for 4 servings).
 Season with salt and pepper. • Divide rice, pork, and carrots between plates.
 Top pork with any remaining sauce.
-Sprinkle everything with sesame seeds and scallion greens.
+Sprinkle everything with scallion greens and as many sesame seeds as you like.
 Serve with any remaining lime wedges on the side.